dev-cuttlefish/cuttlefish/README.md

 # Build

-    This readme is intended to help users and developers in building, deploying and running Cuttlefish.
+    This section of the readme is intended to help users and developers in building, deploying and running Cuttlefish.
 It also provides detailed information on a series of problems encountered when trying to deploy Cuttlefish in a single jar file, which for the moment has not been achieved.

     Ilias Rinis (iliasr -at- gmail.com)
     30 Sept.
 2013

 ## Build description